 At-home remedies for a chipped tooth

-No home remedies are not able to repair your injured teeth.
+No home remedies can repair your injured teeth.
 Still, they can help reduce painful sensations.

 To relieve pain and inflammation, you can use over-the-counter ibuprofen-based pain relievers.
-Tylenol or acetaminophen can also be used to aid in pain management.
+Tylenol, also known as acetaminophen, can be used to aid in pain management.
 Do not take any medications without approval from your medical provider prior to taking such medication.

 Some natural remedies may also aid in dental pain.
 Apply clove oil to sore gums with a swab or a cotton ball.
 Peppermint tea has a natural antimicrobial effect.
 It is also effective in preventing dental infections.